TaitoUnited/taito-cli/www/README.md

 ### All tools included

 Working with modern hybrid cloud environments requires lots of tools.
 Taito-cli Docker container image contains all the tools you need, and you can upgrade it anytime by running `taito --upgrade`.
-And if you need something special, you can always build your own customized taito-cli container image with Docker.
+And if you need something special, it is very easy to customize the taito-cli image with your own requirements.

+### No lock-in

+Taito-cli is a wrapper that reduces technology and vendor lock-in by providing a standard command set on top of various tools.
+However, you can use those tools also directly without taito-cli.

 ### Minimal configuration